Celluloid: Uses

 Shelf clocks and other furniture items were often covered with celluloid in a manner similar to veneer.
 This celluloid was printed to look like expensive woods, or materials like marble or granite.
-The Seth Thomas clock company called its celluloid clock material "adamantine".
+The Seth Thomas clock company bought rights for its use as a durable coating from Celluloid Manufacturing Company in September, 1880 and marketed it as, "Adamantine".
 Celluloid enabled clockmakers to make the typical late Victorian style of black mantel clock in such a way that the wooden case appeared to be black marble, and the various pillars and other decorative elements of the case looked like semi-precious stone.

 Celluloid was also a popular material in the construction of slide rules.
 It was primarily used to coat wooden slide rule faces, such as in early A.W.
 Faber rules, as well as cursor end pieces, such as in Keuffel and Esser rules.

 Celluloid remains in use for musical instruments, especially accordions and guitars.
 Celluloid is very robust and easy to mold in difficult forms, and has great acoustic performance as cover for wooden frames since it does not block wood's natural pores.
 Instruments covered with celluloid can easily be recognized by the material's typical nacre-like flaming pattern.
 Thick celluloid panels are cooked in a bain-marie which turns them into a leather-like substance.
 Panels are then turned on a mold and allowed to harden for as long as three months.